kosail/dotfolio/README.md

 - 🌗 Seamless light and dark mode, and wallpaper customization option included
 - 🧠 Each “app” is not just aesthetic — it tells a part of the story: my skills, my personality, my design sense
 - 🌐 Runs fully client-side, no backend, no trackers.
-- 🤳 Render different versions of dotfolio depending on if it's a desktop, a tablet or a mobile phone.
+- 🤳 Render different versions of dotfolio depending on if it's a desktop, a tablet, or a mobile phone

 > Dotfolio is structured like an operating system, but powered by storytelling.
 Just check it out: